alberto-mateos-mo/covid19mx/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of covid19mx is to …
+The goal of covid19mx is to provide a dashboard to visualise coivd-19 data for Mexico.

 ## Installation